-Once found throughout the Patagonian steppe, Andean condors have been extirpated from much of the area because they consumed poisoned carcasses of livestock that were placed by ranchers to kill predators.
-They are also persecuted and killed by people who erroneously believe that they kill their livestock.
+Andean condors have been extirpated from much of Patagonia because they consume poisoned livestock that are placed by producers to kill predators.
+They are also hunted by people who believe they are hunters and kill their livestock.